miktam/miktam.github.io/_posts/2016-12-04-sort-arrays.md

 ---
 layout: post
-title: "Sorting Arrays in Javascript"
+title: "Sorting Arrays in ES6"
 date: 2016-12-04
 ---
 ### Sort array by attribute in ES6